 Come to the Library with proof of your Madison residency (your Driver’s license/official ID, recent utility bill, or a piece of mail are all acceptable), fill out an application form, and we’ll take care of the rest!

 COVID UPDATE: If you can’t make it to the Library, you can still get a library card!
 Please email your completed application form and a photo that shows proof of Madison residency to email@example.com.
-You will receive a response with your library card number for instant access to our digital catalog, online resources, and hold pickup services.
-We do not send library cards via mail, but we are happy to hold your physical card at the Borrowing desk or send instructions on how to pick up your card via our hold takeout services.
+You will receive a response with your library card number for instant access to our digital catalog and online resources.
+We do not send library cards via mail, but we are happy to hold your physical card at the Borrowing Desk, please stop by on your next visit to pick up your new card!

 Once you have your hometown library card you may also use it in other Connecticut libraries and access our online resources and downloadables.

 Update Your Library Card

 If you are looking to update an expired library card, you may call the Circulation department at 203-245-7365, or send an email to firstname.lastname@example.org with your barcode number.
 Updating an expired library card does not issue a new card.
 Please let us know if you’ve lost your old library card, so we may issue you a new one.

 Sign up for a free Shoutbomb account and you can get a text message when:

 - Items you requested are ready for pickup

 For sign-up information and full details, please click here.

 Can’t find what you’re looking for in our LION catalog?
 We offer Interlibrary Loan service for borrowing books from across the state.
 To search for a title, use the FindIT CT catalog.